parsiad/fast-engset/README.md

 ### Specifying the algorithm

-Some of the routines discussed in the [Tutorial](#🧑‍🏫-tutorial) support more than one numerical algorithm.
+Some of the routines discussed in the **Tutorial** section above support more than one numerical algorithm.
 The table below summarizes support:

 ✅ **Supported**